Guide12 Hours Marlborough

 26 Maxwell Road, Blenheim

-Indulge in a nightcap at Scotch Bar, a locally owned and operated restaurant, wine bar, and wine shop where the ambiance is as good as the wine list.
-If you’ve got room for a few more nibbles, they also offer a weekly curated menu, which was recently awarded One Hat by Cuisine Magazine.
+Indulge in a nightcap at Scotch Bar, a locally owned and operated restaurant, wine bar, and wine shop where the ambience is as good as the wine list.
+If you’ve got room for a few more nibbles, they also offer a weekly curated menu, which was awarded the coveted One Hat by Cuisine Magazine.

 Have more time?
 Explore these Weekend Markets in Marlborough